Chen Min'er: Zhejiang

-In December 1999 Chen was appointed the chief editor of Zhejiang Daily, the official government newspaper of Zhejiang province, and in 2001 he became the Propaganda Chief of the Zhejiang Communist Party organization.
+In 1997, Chen was transferred to the neighbouring city of Ningbo to become its vice mayor, also becoming a member of the city's Party Standing Committee.
+He became the executive vice mayor in 1998 In 1999 he was promoted to deputy party secretary Ningbo.
+In December 1999 Chen was appointed the chief editor of Zhejiang Daily, the official government newspaper of Zhejiang province, and in 2001 he became the Propaganda Chief of the Zhejiang Communist Party Committee.
 In June 2002, Chen, then 42, earned a seat on the provincial Party Standing Committee.
 From May 2007 to January 2012 he was a Vice Governor of Zhejiang.
 During this period he worked under Zhejiang party secretary Xi Jinping.